 The cost of higher ed to the student has gone up significantly over the past 40 years, not so much because higher ed has increased more than the rate of inflation (although it has a little bit), it is primarily because of the reduction of government “subsidies” that offset the cost of education.

-From the environmental perspective, some institutions are going “green” through the use of renewable energy and higher efficiency plant operations, but the facilities costs, especially deferred maintenance, have grown significantly to where the national estimates exceed $2 trillion.
-This is another area which has had to take a backseat to higher salaries and costs and is now coming back to bite many institutions in the you know where.
+From the environmental perspective, some institutions are going “green” through the use of renewable energy and higher efficiency plant operations, but the facility’s costs, especially deferred maintenance, have grown significantly to where the national estimates exceed $2 trillion.
+This is another area that has had to take a backseat to higher salaries and costs and is now coming back to bite many institutions in you know where.

-Two examples of this are how programs and courses are developed, and accreditation.
-It is very rare for higher ed institutions to reach outside their cocoons when developing new programs and/or courses – most faculty develop their own courses with little or no input from what industry needs, because they consider themselves to be an expert in a particular area.
-Why would they need to consult industry (who many consider to be below them).
+Two examples of this are how programs and courses are developed and accreditation.
+It is very rare for higher ed institutions to reach outside their cocoons when developing new programs and/or courses – most faculty develop their own courses with little or no input from what the industry needs because they consider themselves to be an expert in a particular area.
+Why would they need to consult the industry (which many consider to be below them)?

-Accreditation has in some ways been the cause for lack of innovation in higher ed, but not for the reasons one may think.
+Accreditation has, in some ways, been the cause of the lack of innovation in higher ed, but not for the reasons one may think.
 The majority of people who are involved in making the decisions around accreditation have been in higher ed for the majority of their careers, and because of this, they “know what they know and don’t know what they don’t know” instead of embracing outside opinions.

 Customers and Clients/Suppliers.